ionicthemes/building-a-complete-mobile-app-with-ionic-framework/README.md

 In this step we are using all the power of AngularJS **_controllers_**, **_directives_**, **_services_** and **_filters_** to give real value to our app.

-We are going to use [underscore.js](http://underscorejs.org/) to ease our work, we just need to add the dependency using **_bower:_**
+We are going to use [underscore.js](http://underscorejs.org/) to ease our work; we just need to add the dependency using **_bower:_**
 - `bower install underscore --save`

-Now we have an app that gets data from a data source and displays it dinamicaly to the users.
+Now we have an app that gets data from a data source and displays it dynamically to the users.
 In this case we are using two JSON files as data sources, but you could easily use any other backend.
-The way many apps comunicate with backends is through an **_API_**.
+The way many apps communicate with backend is through an **_API_**.

 Having that in mind, in my opinion you have three alternatives here: